autoppia/autoppia_bittensor_utils_dtao/README.md

 python -m scripts.dca_sell
 ```

-### 3. `stake_root_dividends.py` (Not Finished)
+### 3. `stake_root_dividends_for_validator.py` (Not Finished)

-Automatically reinvests root subnet dividends across multiple subnets.
+Automatically reinvests root subnet dividends of a validator across multiple subnets.
+Only the dividends of that validator.
 This is not a DCA, tao dividends are spent as they come.
-Better Slipage managment will be added.
+Better Slipage managment will be needed & added.
 ```bash
 python -m scripts.stake_root_dividends
 ```